The DBTH Visitor’s Charter

 We have a policy of open visiting on our wards and in our departments.

-We understand that we can optimise care by involving and recognising the invaluable role and contribution that family, next of kin and carers provide.
+We understand patient care is supported by involving and recognising the invaluable role and contribution that family, friends, next of kin, and carers provide.

 This visitors’ charter outlines what you can expect from us and what we kindly ask of you when you visit our hospital.

-Image shows: The DBTH Way – a set of values which demonstrates the standard of care and experience our people, patients and visitors should expect from any of our services:
+The DBTH Way demonstrates the standard of care and experience our people, patients, and visitors should expect from any of our colleagues.

 Expectations of our colleagues

-• Be professional, polite and courteous to you.
+• Be professional, polite, and courteous to you.

 • Ensure that facilities for hand hygiene are readily available.